Washington Homes Real Estate

 La Center Sadie and Josies Bakery

-Clark County's Smallest City with the Longest Story — River Heritage, Quiet Living, and Surprising C
+Clark County's Smallest City with the Longest Story — River Heritage and Quiet Living.

 La Center, Washington is one of the Pacific Northwest's best-kept secrets — a tiny city with an outsized history, a genuine small-town soul, and a natural setting that belies its modest size.
 Located approximately 16 miles north of Vancouver along the East Fork Lewis River, La Center sits near the geographic center of Clark County yet feels worlds apart from the suburban bustle that defines much of the region.
 For buyers seeking the very smallest community footprint in Clark County with the most authentic rural-small-town feel, La Center occupies a category all its own.